sbmlteam/sbml-test-suite/src/front-ends/new-standalone/README.txt

 INTRODUCTION
 ======================================================================

-This directory contains standalone applications and libraries for running applications through the SBML Test Suite.
-There are different subdirectories for different components and runners.
-The most popular is the graphical user interface (GUI) in "testsuite-ui".

-To build the GUI version of the SBML Test Runner, please visit the file README.txt in the "testsuite-ui" subdirectory.

 The SBML Test Suite is a conformance testing system for SBML.
 It allows developers and users to test the degree and correctness of SBML support provided in an SBML-compatible software package.
 The SBML